zachlai23/NSync/README.md

 # NSYNC - Rhythm based iOS game

 ## Overview
 Rhythm-based iOS game where players tap or hold on the screen in sync with the beat of the music, guided by visual animations.
+Code written in Swift, Frameworks used include SpriteKit, GameplayKit, and AVAUdioPlayer,  and artwork done in Figma.

 ## Features
 <ul>